Meeting EMI/EMC Standards in Your PCB Designs

 Interference in low-level signals leads to lower signal-to-noise ratios.
 So, it is a good idea to route these signals on an interior layer.
 If you have enough layers in your stack, place these traces between two ground planes, and then place your power plane below the bottom-most ground plane.
 Placing the power plane close to the ground plane provides strong capacitive coupling.
 Any noise or conducted EMI in the power plane will easily bleed into the nearby ground plane rather than interfering with signals.

 Be careful when routing signals from an interior layer up to a surface layer as you will need to maintain tight coupling.
 You can maintain coupling to a reference plane by placing a nearby parallel via between the ground plane and the surface layer.
+Other EMC problems like clock routing and placement can be problematic and create excessive noise, particularly when changing reference planes in a multilayer PCB.
+If you can help it, try not to use protocols that require an external reference oscillator, and instead use protocols that have an embedded clock.
+Some protocols like DDR use a source-synchronous differential pair clock, which will have lower radiated EMI than a single-ended clock connection (see below regarding differential pairs).

 Judicious use of shielding is another strategy to provide your board immunity to radiated EMI.
 This also suppresses EMI radiated away from your board.
 If you are working with a wireless device, you can just place the antenna outside the shielding so it can still send and receive signals.